Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 The Case and the Charges

-Legal Principles and Court's Motivations
+Legal Principles and Court's Reasoning

 • Awareness of the illicit origin of the money.